 But maybe you don’t need a duster or an overcoat?
-Use the same pattern and make just a few alterations to take it in pretty much any jackety direction…
+Use the same pattern (pattern is hosted on Craftsy, affiliate link) and make just a few alterations to take it in pretty much any jackety direction…

 A bomber jacket

 even Indiana JonesOr whatever else you’re in need of.

 (sad, sad story: After uploading the “duster” pictures, I made it into a blazer.
 It had a chest pocket and buttons.
 I slicked the three-year-old’s hair back, dressed him all dapper with flowers in his lapel and got some adorable pictures of him.
 Then I sliced up the blazer, made the bomber, redressed the kid, and took some awesome greaser-style shots.
 But when it came time to upload, I discovered I never put the SD card back in the camera after uploading the duster!
 So no cute blazer pictures, and the greaser re-dos were done with a pretty ornery, totally-over-photo-shoots little boy.
 Moral: ALWAYS check to make sure the card is in the camera!)

 The PDF is a 2T.
 It fits my three-year old well, but not enough to layer much underneath for warmth while trick-or-treating.
 But you can easily make it larger by increasing all around by 1/2 inch for every size increase (I did this with the Indy Jacket).
 Not the most technically-correct way of doing things, but good enough for a kid’s costume, right?

 1 yard of thick “no-right-side” fabric.
 I used felt, fleece would also probably work well